MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsHuntGroup.md

 ```

 ## DESCRIPTION
-The Remove-CsHuntGroup cmdlet deletes an existing call queue specified by the PrimaryUri parameter.
+The Remove-CsHuntGroup cmdlet deletes an existing Call Queue specified by the PrimaryUri parameter.

-The Remove-CsHuntGroup cmdlet may suggest additional steps required to complete the call queue setup.
+The Remove-CsHuntGroup cmdlet may suggest additional steps required to complete the Call Queue setup.

 ## EXAMPLES